Tiara: 18th and 19th century

-Stéphanie de Beauharnais, Grand Duchess of Baden's pearl-and-diamond tiara, made circa 1830 and currently in the museum at Mannheim Palace.

 In the late 18th century, Neoclassicism gave rise to a revival of tiaras, but this time it was a solely female adornment.
 Jewelers taking inspiration from Ancient Greece and Rome created new wreaths made from precious gemstones.
 Napoleon and his wife Joséphine de Beauharnais are credited with popularizing tiaras along with the new Empire style.
 Napoleon wanted the French court to be the grandest in Europe and gave his wife many parures which included tiaras.
 A number of tiaras made for Napoleon's first wife Joséphine are still in the possession of European royal houses, such as the Swedish cameo tiara.

 In the 19th century, the tiara quickly became popular among royal and noble women as a way of expressing status and attracting attention.
 The tiara became an essential part of women's attire for court ceremonies, balls, dinners and other gala occasions.
 Often, a bride received a tiara as a gift from her husband or father on her wedding day.

 The height of the tiara's popularity lay between 1890 and 1914.
 Women from the highest — and richest — social classes often had several tiaras to choose from.
 Wearing a tiara was no longer something just for the nobility.
 In the United States, too, tiaras were common at gala occasions, especially in New York upper social circles.
 Great jewelry houses like Garrard, Fabergé, Chaumet, Cartier and Van Cleef & Arpels all produced tiaras for their clientele.

 In Paris great aigrette balls were organized by aristocratic families who were proud of their name and their past, such as the Duchesse de Gramount with her "Crinoline Ball" and Princess Jacques de Broglie with her "Gemstone Ball" of 1914.
 In distant New York, Philadelphia and Newport on the other hand, Mrs. William Astor, Mrs. George J. Gould, Mrs. W.K.
 Vanderbilt and Eva (Mrs. Edward) Stotesbury entertained with a degree of magnificence which made European balls appear almost insignificant.
 The moneyed classes of the United States, who had originally raised themselves above their bourgeois origins through their own hard work, set out to rival the historical aristocracy of Europe.
 In friendly competition with her rivals, the well-to-do American women refused to forgo any of the attributes sanctioned by society.
 These accessories included country houses imported from Europe complete with ancestral portraits and furnishings, as well as tiaras order from Cartier's in Paris and later New York.